hguerrero/kong-event-gw-okta-demo/docs/configuration.md

 # System Configuration Guide

-This document covers the system-level configuration for Kong Event Gateway, Kafka, and authentication components.
+This document covers the system-level configuration for Kong Event Gateway, Confluent Cloud, and authentication components.

 > 📋 **Environment Variables**: See [Environment Variables Reference](environment-variables.md) for all environment variable details.